-Example 11: Gift of a Preferred FLLC Interest to a Public Charity and the Gift or Sale of a Growth FLLC Interest to a Taxpayer's Family
+Example 7: Gift of a Preferred FLLC Interest to a Public Charity and the Gift or Sale of a Growth FLLC Interest to a Taxpayer's Family

 George Generous is unhappy about some of tax limitations associated with traditional charitable giving.
 Not only do tax limitations exist with respect to the amount of a deduction available for income tax purposes, there also is not any deduction in determining the new healthcare tax.
-George's stewardship goals are to give around \$450,000 a year to his favorite public charities and to give a \$6,000,000 bequest to his favorite public charities in his will
+George's stewardship goals are to give around \$420,000 a year to his favorite public charities and to give a \$6,000,000 bequest to his favorite public charities in his will

-George tells Pam that after he sells a \$6,000,000 zero basis security he will have \$20,000,000 in financial assets.
+George tells Pam he has a \$6,000,000 zero basis security in his \$20,000,000 portfolio.
 George asks Pam to assume his assets will annually earn 7.4%, with 3% of that return being taxed as ordinary rates and 4.4% of the return being taxed at long-term capital gains rates with a 30% turnover.
 George believes he has a 20-year life expectancy.
 George has a significant pension plan that pays for his consumption needs.